-One of the most important potty training tips is to wait until your child is ready - both physically and emotionally.
-He or she must be able to physically control his/her bowel and bladder muscles, have the necessary motor skills to use the toilet (or training potty), be able to follow simple directions, and show personal interest and emotional preparedness for making the switch.
+One of the foremost potty training recommendations for parents is to patiently await your child’s readiness, both physically and emotionally.
+It’s essential that they possess the physical capability to control their bowel and bladder muscles, have the motor skills necessary to use the toilet or a training potty, follow simple instructions, and demonstrate a personal interest and emotional readiness for this transition.

 Here are some signs that your child is ready for potty training: